digitaltrails/vdu_controls/Lux-metering.md

      **Dependencies**: ``cv2``(`OpenCV` python real-time computer vision library).

 Both scripts are intended for use with webcams that feature manual exposure controls.
-Employing a fixed manual exposure allows brightness to be measured by calculating the average brightness in captured images.
-Such an approach will work reliably for any desktop that remains installed at the same location where the camera's view remains predominantly constant.
+Sampling from fixed manual exposures allows relative brightness to be measured by calculating the average brightness in captured images.
+Such an approach will work reliably for any desktop where the webcam's view is fixed and the only major change throughout the day is the light level.

 The average brightness in the images can be used to develop a mapping of brightness values to approximate lux values.
 The mapping need not be